Asymptotic Analysis of an Abstract Stochastic Scheme for Solving Monotone Inclusions: Introduction

 If the resolvent of $\WS$ were numerically tractable, Problem~\ref{prob:19} could be solved via the classical forward-backward algorithm \cite{Jmaa15,Merc79,Tsen91}.
 However, in the general inclusion models to be considered, $\WS$ is typically a composite operator defined on a product space, which makes such an assumption unrealistic.
 Instead, we merely assume the ability to pick points in the graph of $\WS$.
 This leads us to the following deterministic algorithmic template from \cite[Section~4.4]{Acnu24}, which was first considered in \cite[Proposition~3]{Sadd22} in the context of saddle projective splitting methods.

 As shown in \cite{Acnu24}, Algorithm~\ref{algo:19} is at the core of a broad range of classical and block-iterative deterministic splitting methods, in particular those of \cite{Bric18,Jmaa20,Sadd22,Cham11,Siop13,MaPr18,Opti14,Cond13, Davi17,Gise21,Ragu19,Spin83,Tsen91,Tsen00,Bang13}.
 Stochasticity can be introduced in various components of these deterministic algorithms: stochastic approximation of operators, random selection of coordinates and operators in block-iterative implementations, and random relaxation parameters.
-To design and analyze such stochastic variants of existing models, we propose to modify Algorithm~\ref{algo:19} as follows.
+To design and analyze such stochastic variants of existing models, we propose to transform Algorithm~\ref{algo:19} into the following abstract stochastic scheme.

 At iteration $\nS$ of Algorithm~\ref{algo:20}, the variables $e_{\nS}$, $e_{\nS}^*$, and $f_{\nS}^*$ model stochastic errors allowed in the activation of the operators $\WS$ and $\CS$.
 Thus, the algorithm does not require an exact point in the graph of $\WS$ but merely a stochastic approximation $(w_{\nS},w_{\nS}^*)$ of such a point.
 Likewise, it does not require the exact evaluation of $\CS q_{\nS}$ but merely a stochastic approximation $c_{\nS}^*$ of it.
-The broad reach of this algorithmic template stems from the flexibility if offers in choosing the triple $(w_{\nS},w_{\nS}^*,q_{\nS})$.
+The broad reach of this algorithmic template stems from the flexibility it offers in choosing the triple $(w_{\nS},w_{\nS}^*,q_{\nS})$.
 Another notable new feature of \eqref{e:a20} is the use of a random relaxation parameter $\lambda_{\nS}$ which, furthermore, is not restricted to the usual interval $\left]0,2\right[$.